 Grapes: 100% Nebbiolo, 100% Lampia clone

-Aging: The wine is aged for 32 months between French oak barrels and Slavonia oak casks, Bottled unfiltered in July 2011.
+Aging: The wine is aged for 32 months between French oak barrels and Slavonia oak casks, Bottled unfilteredon the 13th of July 2012.

 Food Pairings: Red meats, roasts, wild game